 PACES also offer seed funding grants for its researchers in order to support the development of special projects.

-For example, during the COVID shut down, PACES researchers needed to devise a telehealth option for patients who could no longer visit in person but still required rehabilitation.
+For example, during the COVID shut down, PACES researchers needed to devise a telehealth (phone/online consult) option for patients who could no longer visit in person but still required rehabilitation.
 Researchers quickly investigated how to continue to provide treatment to cancer patients remotely.
-They have realised that having Seed funding opportunities would help them explore new services quickly when the need arises.
+They have realised that having seed funding opportunities would help them explore new services quickly when the need arises.

-Generally speaking, philanthropic funding is vital for PACES Researchers.
-With just 90K the team would employ a PhD student for 3 years.
-The outcomes for those with cancer in the community would be significant and cannot be achieved without your generous support.
+Philanthropic funding is vital to continue the work of PACES researchers.
+With $90,000 the team would be able to fund a PhD candidate for three years to undertake important research.
+The outcomes for those with cancer in the community would be life-changing and cannot be achieved without your generous support.

-Our goal is to ensure the cancer recovery program is seen as an important part of cancer treatment, becomes available nationally, and is fully funded for those who need it.
+Our goal is to ensure the cancer recovery program is seen as an important part of cancer treatment that becomes available nationally and is fully funded for those who need it.

-100 per cent of funds raised go directly to the University of Canberra Cancer Research and Recovery Fund.Give now
+100 per cent of funds raised go directly to the University of Canberra Cancer Recovery Research Fund.Give now

 Dr Kellie Toohey